bcohenboulakia/nbworkshop/README.md

 Note that _nbworkshop_ can use any replacement text/tags and placeholder the user defines.
 In the following explanations, English versions are used.

 ### Correction in `Code` cells
-To create a line or block of correction, you need to add the comment `#SOLUTION` at the end of each line of the block.
+To create a line or block of correction, the comment `#SOLUTION` must be added at the end of each line of the block.
 The block is replaced by a single placeholder `#TO COMPLETE`.
 Example:

 ```python
 y = x #SOLUTION